ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 A Mail Receiver receives an email with:

-Author Domain
-: a.b.c.d.e.f.g.h.i.j.k.example.com
+* Author Domain: a.b.c.d.e.f.g.h.i.j.k.example.com

-RFC5321.MailFrom domain
-: example.com
+* RFC5321.MailFrom Domain: example.com

-DKIM signature d=
-:  signing.example.com
+* DKIM-Authenticated Identifier: signing.example.com

-Both \_dmarc.example.com and \_dmarc.signing.example.com have DMARC Policy Records, while \_dmarc.com does not.
+Both "\_dmarc.example.com" and "\_dmarc.signing.example.com" have DMARC Policy Records, while "\_dmarc.com" does not.
 If SPF or DKIM yield pass results, they still have to be aligned to support a DMARC pass.
-Since not all domains are the same, if the alignment is relaxed then the tree walk is performed to determine the Organizational Domain for each:
+Since not all domains are the same, if the alignment is relaxed then the tree walk is performed to determine the Organizational Domain for each.

-For the Author Domain, query \_dmarc.a.b.c.d.e.f.g.h.i.j.k.example.com, skip to \_dmarc.g.h.i.j.k.example.com, then query \_dmarc.h.i.j.k.example.com,
+To determine the Organizational Domain For the Author Domain, query "\_dmarc.a.b.c.d.e.f.g.h.i.j.k.example.com", then query "\_dmarc.g.h.i.j.k.example.com" (skipping the intermediate names), then query "\_dmarc.h.i.j.k.example.com", "\_dmarc.i.j.k.example.com", "\_dmarc.j.k.example.com", "\_dmarc.k.example.com", "\_dmarc.example.com", and "\_dmarc.com".
+None of "a.b.c.d.e.f.g.h.i.j.k.example.com", "g.h.i.j.k.example.com", "h.i.j.k.example.com",
-\_dmarc.i.j.k.example.com, \_dmarc.j.k.example.com, \_dmarc.k.example.com,
- \_dmarc.example.com, and \_dmarc.com.
-None of
-a.b.c.d.e.f.g.h.i.j.k.example.com, g.h.i.j.k.example.com, h.i.j.k.example.com,
-i.j.k.example.com, j.k.example.com, or k.example.com have a DMARC Policy Record.
+"i.j.k.example.com", "j.k.example.com", or "k.example.com" have a DMARC Policy Record.

-Since example.com is the last element of the DNS tree with a DMARC Policy Record, it is the Organizational Domain for a.b.c.d.e.f.g.h.i.j.k.example.com.
+Since "example.com" is the last element of the DNS tree with a DMARC Policy Record, it is the Organizational Domain for "a.b.c.d.e.f.g.h.i.j.k.example.com".

-For the RFC5321.MailFrom domain, the Organizational domain already found for example.com is example.com.
+For the RFC5321.MailFrom domain, the Organizational domain already found for "example.com" is "example.com".
 SPF is aligned.

-For the DKIM signing domain, query \_dmarc.signing.example.com, \_dmarc.example.com, and \_dmarc.com.
-Both signing.example.com and example.com have DMARC Policy Records, but example.com is the highest element in the tree with a DMARC Policy Record, so example.com is the Organizational Domain.
+For the DKIM-Authenticated Identifier, query "\_dmarc.signing.example.com", "\_dmarc.example.com", and "\_dmarc.com".
+Both "signing.example.com" and "example.com" have DMARC Policy Records, but "example.com" is the highest element in the tree with a DMARC Policy Record, so "example.com" is the Organizational Domain.
 Since this is also the Organizational Domain for the Author Domain, DKIM is aligned for relaxed alignment.

 Since both SPF and DKIM are aligned, they can be used to determine if the